ha/fraggle/README.md

 *Resend*

   Fraggle will resend most pending requests to a new connection.
-This means you will not miss events; Even events that happened while you were reconnecting!
+This means you will not miss events; Even events that happened while you were disconnected!
   All read commands will pick up where they left off.
 This is valuable to understand because it means you don't need to code for failure on reads;
   Fraggle gracefully handles it for you.
+This is really important for the `WATCH` command.

   Write commands will be resent if their `rev` is greater than 0.
 These are idempotent requests.
-A rev of 0 or less will cause that requests  error callback will be invoked with a Fraggle::Connection::Disconnected response.
+A rev of 0 or less will cause that request's error callback to be invoked with a Fraggle::Connection::Disconnected response.
-  You will have to handle these yourself because Fraggle cannot know weather or not it's safe to retry on your behalf.
+  You will have to handle these yourself because Fraggle cannot know whether or not it's safe to retry on your behalf.

   You can use the `rev` on reads to inspect the data store on a reconnect to